gitlabhq/omnibus-gitlab/doc/development/omnibus-mirror.md

    1. Return to the **Mirroring repositories** page for the GitLab.com project
    1. In **Git repository URL** enter the path to the `dev.gitlab.org` with `build_mirror_bot@` inserted between `https://` and `dev.gitlab.org`
    1. In **Password** enter the `PAT` from the **Build Team Mirror Bot** entry in the **Build** vault in 1 Password
+   1. Disable any options that would create files, such as initializing with a `README.md`
    1. Leave the remaining options as their default, and click on **Mirror repository**
    1. Click the **Update Now** button to trigger initial mirroring